Make Production Outputs a Breeze with Altium Designer’s Netlist in PCB design

 The next part of Altium’s intelligent framework involves the opening of a blank schematic sheet through the Schematic Editor.
-Adding a schemat5ic to your project changes the project file and takes your design to the next level.
+Adding a schematic to your project changes the project file and takes your design to the next level.
 Everything within the Schematic Editor fulfills the intelligent framework concept by giving the capability to add document options such as color and sheet size.

 Given its unified environment, Altium Designer also allows you to display the properties of the schematic sheet and to use schematic symbols to represent components created and placed from local libraries or the Altium Content Vault.
 With the Content Vault, you have instant access to thousands of components, symbols, and footprints along with the component parameters and links to suppliers.
 You can place components on your schematic capture from the Explorer Panel or from the Libraries Panel within Altium Designer.

 Another part of the Altium’s intelligent framework involves wiring up the circuit.
-You can create the connectivity between the components of your circuit by using the tools accessible through the Altium Designer Active Bar.
-After connecting your components, identify the nets for your design and assign names with the net labels.
-In the Altium Designer environment, the net labels also create connectivity between two separate points on the same schematic sheet.
+You can create the connectivity between the pins and components of your circuit by using the tools accessible through the Altium Designer Active Bar.
+After connecting your components, identify the nets for your pin layout design and assign names with the net labels.
+In the Altium Designer environment, the net labels also create connectivity between two separate points on the same circuit layout and schematic sheet.
 Altium Designer also uses ports to establish connectivity between two separate points on different sheets and power ports to create connectivity between all sheets.

 Altium recognizes that the power of a schematic rests within its ability to give information about the electrical connectivity of a circuit.
 You can use this power more effectively by compiling the schematic design within Altium Designer.
 When you compile the schematic, Altium Designer builds an internal, comprehensive connectivity map of the design.
 A compiled schematic includes detailed information about all components and all nets.
 In addition, compiling the schematic allows you to verify the design with design and electrical rules and checks.